brycewray/hugo-site/content/posts/2020/12/eleventy-hugo-comparing-contrasting.md

 ---
-layout: layouts/posts/singlepostherofit.njk
+layout: singlepost
-title: "Eleventy and Hugo • Comparing and contrasting"
+title: "Eleventy and Hugo: Comparing and contrasting"
 subtitle: "You can’t always get what you want, but . . ."
 description: "Trying to choose between the two best static site generators?
 See if these points address your personal hot buttons."
 author: Bryce Wray